Modulating Low-Power Threshold Optical Bistability by Electrically Reconfigurable Free-Electron Kerr Nonlinearity

 Refractive index engineering, which governs phase accumulation and light propagation, is central to a broad range of applications in both traditional optics and meta-optics \cite{smith2004metamaterials,galiffi2022photonics}.
+Recent advances in artificial intelligence and time-varying metamaterials have highlighted the importance of active and effective refractive index modulation with low-power consumption and rapid response \cite{galiffi2022photonics}.
 In this context, the optical Kerr effect \cite{boyd2008nonlinear}---a third-order nonlinear phenomenon through which light modulates a material's refractive index based on the applied intensity---has been a promising candidate.
 However, conventional Kerr nonlinearities, which arise from either intrinsic bulk nonlinear susceptibilities or thermal effects, are typically limited, respectively, in strength or speed (e.g., kHz to MHz \cite{almeida2004optical}), and thus generally unable to support high-contrast, ultrafast modulation.